TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Slug/Introduction.rst

 separated by slashes.
 The resulting URL's path is therefore similar to the file paths in common operating systems.

-However slugs in TYPO3 are not limited to be separated by slashes.
-It is possible to use other seperators.
+However, slugs in TYPO3 are not limited to be separated by slashes.
+It is possible to use other separators.
-Furthermore a single path segment may contain any sign allowed in URLs, including slashes.
+Furthermore, a single path segment may contain any sign allowed in URLs, including slashes.

 It is not required to build hierarchical paths.
 It is possible to assign a single, unique path segment to each page in a deep page hierarchy.
 In TYPO3 the only requirement is that the slug for each